All of these coverage requirements apply to ground ambulance transports:

 Because all duly licensed hospitals and SNFs are presumed to be appropriate sources of health care, clear evidence must indicate that a ground ambulance transport to a more distant institution is the nearest appropriate facility.
 Some circumstances that may justify ground ambulance transport to a more distant institution include:

 - The beneficiary’s condition requires a higher level of trauma care or other specialized services that is only available at the more distant hospital.
 Specialized service is a covered service that is not available at the facility where the beneficiary is a patient.

 - No beds are available at the nearest institution.

 A ground ambulance transport to a more distant hospital solely to avail the beneficiary of the services of a specific physician or physician specialist is not covered.
 Medicare will pay the base rate and mileage for medically necessary ambulance transport to the nearest appropriate facility.
 If the transport is to a facility that is not the nearest appropriate facility, the beneficiary is only responsible for additional mileage to his or her preferred facility.

-If a beneficiary is initially transported to an institution that is not equipped to provide the needed hospital or skilled nursing care for the beneficiary’s illness or injury and is then transported to a second institution that is adequately equipped, both ground ambulance transports will be covered provided the second transport is to the nearest appropriate facility.
+If a beneficiary is initially transported to an institution that is not equipped to provide the needed hospital or skilled nursing care for the beneficiary’s illness or injury and is then transported to a second institution that is adequately equipped, both ground ambulance types of transport will be covered provided the second transport is to the nearest appropriate facility.

 When a ground ambulance transports a beneficiary to and from the nearest appropriate facility to obtain necessary diagnostic and/or therapeutic services (such as a Computerized Axial Tomography scan or cobalt therapy), the transport is only covered to the extent of the payment that would have been made to bring the service to the beneficiary.